These are some of the most common names in the native Shona

 Tamirira (we are waiting for) female

-Tamupiwa (she was given to us)
+Tamupiwa (she was given to us) female

 Tanatsa (do good) female